 While 3D might not add much to the game; the street pass function of the 3DS is used in some clever ways.
 One such way is how you can pick up other player-created avatars into your game further bolstering your roster.
 Also multiplayer benefits in the most obvious of ways with traditional fights with other players.
 Winning such battles gets you “Renown Points” which you can use to purchase rare items for your squad.

 Taken as a whole, Fire Emblem Awakening is in a weird position.
-It’s a big franchise in a niche genre it created and has, for the most part, added some new bells and whistles but in terms of progressing the genre forward or keeping up with some of the best recent additions in the genre, it leaves something to be desired.
+It’s a big franchise in a niche genre it created and has, for the most part, added some new features but in terms of progressing the genre forward or keeping up with some of the best recent additions in the genre, it leaves something to be desired.
 The game is formulaic to a fault, it gets routine and the presentation is lackluster.
 Fire Emblem Awakening still provides the most satisfying strategy gameplay one can have on the 3DS however, it’s just time the series did something more interesting instead of maintaining the status quo.

 - Clever use of Street Pass